joeylnguyen/magic-potion/README.md

 As the app scales and the app complexity grows on the frontend, I would consider moving state management over to a solution like Redux or consider using the useReducer and useContext APIs.
 Also, to better handle more traffic, I would horizontally scale the application layer, implementing load balancers and caching to improve server efficiency.

+### Next Steps

+ - [] Complete implementation of unit testing
+ - [] Create ContinueToCheckOut button that will move user to billing
+ - [] Extract button logic into component
+ - [] Clean and standardize tailwind classNames